tandej/kociemba-characterization/README.md

 On first run, the underlying solver library needs to populate some quite large lookup tables.
 This may take half an hour or more.

+When remoted into systems to run this characterization, it is reccomended to use the options `-nr` to save the output to a file for transfer with `scp`/sftp, instead of trying to get X11/whatever forwarding working.

 <img src="example.png" width="800" height="400">

 *example program output graph*